 - It is the same with similar labels, such as “Dermatologically tested”.
 In the end, they tell you nothing about who, what and how the product was tested.

 - To conceal and cover vitiligo, birthmarks, rosacea or tattoos, there are good high-pigment products on the market.
 The high pigment means that they will cover more readily without the need for heavy coverage.

 - Supercover Professional Makeup makes an excellent range of foundations for all skin tones from light to dark in both warm and cool undertones.

 - Dermacolour, Veil and Dermablend specialise in camouflage products and do a wide range of colours with setting powders that keep the foundation in place.

 Testing Out Foundation Colours

-- Firstly, always test the foundation in natural daylight.
-A fluorescent light will make you look washed out.
-Lights in shops and department stores are not always ideal, so when testing in-store, just pop outside and have a look in the daylight.
+- Test the foundation in natural daylight.
+Lights in shops and department stores are not always ideal, so just pop outside and have a look in the daylight.
+A fluorescent light can make you look washed out.

 - Don’t just try one colour option.
 Go for the one you think matches your skin best, then try the colours on either side too.
-Comparisons often help in making the right decision, as you can clearly see which ones do not work as well.
+This is because comparisons often help in making the right decision, as you can clearly see which ones do not work as well.

 - Ask for samples to try at home.
 All the above principles still apply.
-Testing at home will also help you see what lasts best on your skin, as well as which textures you prefer.
-Besides, some foundations might change colour slightly once on the skin, as it can oxidise due to your skin’s pH and oil content.
-So, give it time to settle to see how it behaves on your skin.
+Testing at home will also help you determine what products last well on your skin, as well as which textures you prefer.
+Another thing to consider is some foundations can change colour slightly once on the skin.
+This is oxidisation due to your skin’s pH and oil content.
+So give it time to settle to see how it behaves on your skin.